 Best for timbre, color, and organic reality in the midrange, best for easy listening.

 Best for rhythm-driven music, best for detail and openness.
 An exciting listen.

 PS Audio PWD

 Best if you want Wadia sound from a streamer.
 Best in terms of bass solidity and timing as well as for soundstage size and layering.

 Overall Wadia S7i conclusion

 The S7i is a genuine Wadia, despite the CD Rom transport.
 I have to say that this is quite an achievement, as I always thought that the VRDS transport was largely responsible for the characteristic robust Wadia sound.
 Turns out that it is slightly, but only in terms of bass fullness, and perhaps midrange color.
 The Wadia-typical bass-robustness, drive and power, are all present in the S7i.
 Another good thing about the S7i is that it doesn’t have to warm up each time when you haven’t played a cd for a while.
 Once warmed up, it is ready to rock.
 The best thing about the S7i is that it has the best treble for a Wadia product yet.
 It is open and detailed yet never aggressive.
-It can be dry however, but this can easily be combatted with the right setup and cabling.
+It can be dry, however, but this can easily be combatted with the right setup and cabling.
 Unlike the Wadia 861, the S7i is much easier to implement in various systems and it is my estimation that many people may find this model more to their liking than earlier Wadias.